 Applicants are responsible for gathering and submitting all necessary information.
 Applications are evaluated on the information supplied; therefore, answer all questions as completely as possible.
 Incomplete applications will not be evaluated.
 All information received is considered confidential and is reviewed only by Scholarship America.

 Scholarship recipients are selected on the basis of academic record, demonstrated leadership and participation in school and community activities, honors, work experience, statement of goals and aspirations, unusual personal or family circumstances, and an outside appraisal.
 Financial need is not considered.

 Selection of recipients is made by Scholarship America.
 In no instance does any officer or employee of California Refuse Recycling Council play a part in the selection.
 All applicants agree to accept the decision as final.

 Applicants will be notified by the end of March.
 Not all applicants to the program will be selected as recipients.
 Students may reapply to the program each year they meet eligibility requirements.

 PAYMENT OF SCHOLARSHIPS

 Scholarship America processes CRRC Northern District President's Scholarship payments on behalf of the California Refuse Recycling Council.
-Payments are made in one installment on August 1.
+Payments are made in one installment in early August.

 Recipients have no obligation to the California Refuse Recycling Council.
 They are, however, required to notify Scholarship America of any changes in address, school enrollment, or other relevant information and to send a complete transcript when requested.